kdagkoglou/JStraining/documents/native/ajax.md

 * primarily for JSON data
 * errors can be difficult to parse
 * no direct support for timeouts and request cancellation.

+Recommendation: it is fine to use `Fetch()` for internal or demonstration code but `XMLHttpRequest` is currently a better for more robust client-facing systems.
+That situation will change over time.